Economy of Luxembourg: Sectors

+The financial center

 Banking

 Banking is the largest sector in the Luxembourg economy.
 In the 2019 Global Financial Centres Index, Luxembourg was ranked as having the 25th most competitive financial center in the world, and third most competitive in Europe after London and Zürich.
 The country has specialised in the cross-border fund administration business.
 As Luxembourg's domestic market is relatively small, the country's financial centre is predominantly international.
 At the end of March 2009, there were 152 banks in Luxembourg, with over 27,000 employees.
 Political stability, good communications, easy access to other European centres, skilled multilingual staff, a tradition of banking secrecy and cross-border financial expertise have all contributed to the growth of the financial sector.
 These factors have contributed to a Corruption Perceptions Index of 8.3 and a DAW Index ranking of 10 in 2012; the latter the highest in Europe.
 Germany accounts for the largest-single grouping of banks, with Scandinavian, Japanese, and major US banks also heavily represented.
 Total assets exceeded €929 billion at the end of 2008.
 More than 9,000 holding companies are established in Luxembourg.
 The European Investment Bank—the financial institution of the European Union—is also located there.

+Luxembourg enterprises expected negative investment in 2023 due to slowing economic growth and tighter monetary policy.
+The net balance of enterprises anticipating an increase in investment minus those expecting a fall is negative at -4%, far lower than the EU average of 14%.

+Holdings

+Since the Holding Act of 1929, Luxembourg has been an attractive location for tax avoidance.
+A network of lawyers, bankers and political elites have since then maintained an infrastructure of regulatory codes, legal expertise and shell companies that enable tax avoidance.
 Concern about Luxembourg's banking secrecy laws, and its reputation as a tax haven, led in April 2009 to it being added to a "grey list" of nations with questionable banking arrangements by the G20, a list from which it was removed in 2009.
 This concern has led Luxembourg to modify its tax legislation to avoid conflict with the tax authorities of European Union Members.
 For example, the classic tax exempt 1929 Holding Company was outlawed 31 December 2010, as it was deemed an illegal state aid by the European Commission.

+Nearly 90 percent of companies operating in Luxembourg are foreign.
+Approximately 40 percent of Luxembourg companies do not engage in any meaningful economic activity in Luxembourg: they just hold assets in Luxembourg.